snesin/jcade/README.markdown

     //                 the handler will be called for pre-existing matching elements)
     $(document).create( selector, eventHandler[, notForExisting] );

-You can assign create events to nodes other than the document as well.
+You can assign create events to nodes other than `document` as well.
 The handler will get called when decendants (to any level) matching the selector are created.

 ### `destroy` Signature